Smurphy-git/HomeStat/docs/README.md

 <p align="center"><a href = "http://homestatapp.com">HomeStat</a> | <a href="https://www.apple.com/ios/home/">HomeKit</a> | <a href="https://smurphy-git.github.io/HomeStat/Hubitat">Hubitat</a> | <a href="https://twitter.com/HomeStatApp">Twitter</a> | <a href="https://smurphy-git.github.io/HomeStat/privacyPolicy">Privacy</a></p>

-**Groups**
-* Create Groups for your Devices
-* See the Staus of Devices:
-    * Lights & Switches: On/Off
-    * Doors & Windows: Open/Closed
-    * Motion Sensors: Active/Inactive
-    * Family Presence (Hubitat Only)
-    * Temperature
-    * Battery Status
-    * Humidity
-    * more to come

-### Instructions to setup HomeStat for Hubitat Elevation

 ![Image](slides/Slide1.jpeg)
 ![Image](slides/Slide2.jpeg)
 ![Image](slides/Slide3.jpeg)
 ![Image](slides/Slide4.jpeg)
 ![Image](slides/Slide5.jpeg)

-*Welcome to the HomeStat for HomeKit and Hubitat*
+## Welcome to the HomeStat for HomeKit and Hubitat*

+### General HomeStat Info
-**HomeStat for Hubitat** is a dashboard and device control application for your Hubitat connected home automation devices.
+HomeStat for [Apple HomeKit](https://www.apple.com/ios/home/) and [Hubitat Elevation](https://hubitat.com) is a dashboard and device control application for your connected home automation devices.
 Tag each device to one or more Groups.
 Quickly visualize the status of devices from the main view.
 Watch the status change on devices as the real time status changes in your home.
 Drill down into a group for detailed status and the ability to send control commands to the devices.
 Toggle lights, switches, bulbs and outlets.
 Dim and change colors on bulbs.
 Check the battery status on all battery powered devices.
 * Assign tags to devices to associate them by categories
 * Assign devices to multiple categories
 * View the status of all doors & motion detectors